jjlabajo/jjlabajo/README.md

 <p> I live in the Philippines.
 I've been a developer since 2018 when I got my degree in IT.</p>

-<p>I work full time at New Alchemy🔥.</p>

-<p> In my spare time I still create and tinker with back-end tech and also with new tech such as AI and Machine Learning.</p>
+<p>I work full time at New Alchemy🔥.
+In my spare time I still create and tinker with back-end tech and also with new tech such as AI and Machine Learning.</p>

-<q> I always believe that programming is also a form of art that combines both logical and creative part of a person.</q>
+<q><b>I always believe that programming is also a form of art that combines both logical and creative part of a person.</b></q>

 <p>Outside tech:</p>
 <ul>